nm-morais/cp_pattern_data_collection/README.md

 2 - A python script to parse the data file
 3 - A skeleton of the project where you should just drop your patterns.c and patterns

+it took lots of time to develop and be "presentable" for others to use, so if you used this tool in some way, please refer it in the report, we are g28, composed by:

+Nuno Morais, Marta Carlos, Luís Correia

 # REQUIREMENTS:

 CilkPlus